LaunchCode-Education-Archived/cs50x-live/calendar/postseason/web-track/materials/studios/flicklist-0/README.md

 This says, "Hey git, there's another remote repository that you should know about.
 Let's call it "upstream", and it lives at this url: https://github.com/LaunchCodeEducation/flicklist.git.

-Re-logging the remotes should now reveal that we have a reference to both of them:
+Logging `git remote` again should now reveal that you have a local reference to both of the remotes:

 ```nohighlight
 $ git remote -v